Events > Forward — A Podcast for Live & Virtual Events

-Welcome to the first episode of the Events > Forward Podcast by Meetings & Incentives Worldwide.
+Welcome to the first episode of Events > Forward, a Podcast for live and virtual events.
 Our host, Jeff Naue, Special Projects Marketing Lead, and Mae Ibe, CMP, Director of Conferences and Tradeshows, talk about the development of the Events > Forward Task Force and initiatives underway to better prepare organizations for the safe return of their live “in-person” events during a pandemic.
 As circumstances change, you’ll definitely want to stay up-to-date with timely, relevant, and accurate information.

 Join us for a short, but impactful conversation on actions you can take to move your events forward.

 Mae, can you tell our listeners, what exactly is the Events > Forward Task Force?